arrow_icon

 Make appointments for regular dental checkups with your dentist for routine dental cleaning.

-Wear a mouthguard
+Wear a mouth guard

 Avoid bad habits

 Avoid using the tooth with the crown to bite down on hard foods like nuts and seeds.
-Also avoid using your teeth as a tool to open packaging.
+Also, avoid using your teeth as a tool to open packaging.
 Grinding or clenching of your teeth is also not recommended if you want your new crown to last longer.
-Picture of a dummy teeth

 What problems may occur with a dental crown?